When to Seek Professional Help for AI Anxiety

 Group Therapy or Support Groups

-Hearing that other smart, capable people are struggling with the same fears can be profoundly validating.
-Group settings provide both professional guidance and peer support.
+Hearing that other smart, capable people are struggling with the same fears can be profoundly validating and counteract the empathy erosion that AI anxiety can cause.
+Group settings provide both professional guidance and peer support — and they're especially effective when AI-related conflicts with partners or family have left you feeling like you can't discuss these fears at home.
 Technology-anxiety specific groups are emerging in many areas, and online options make them accessible everywhere.

 | Approach | Timeline | Format | Cost Range |